-(fly and spin cast), snow-shoeing, mountain biking, etc.
+(fly and spin cast), snow-shoeing, mountain biking, etc. Students are graded on their participation, preparation and assessments.

 Course Title Grade Level Credit Intro to Weights 9-12 .5

 This class is designed to expose students to various weight training and cardio conditioning methods to benefit the heart, improve balance, strengthen bones, train for specific sports and lose weight.
 Students in this class are required to track their workouts, write smart goals and help design their own personal workout program.
 While freshmen are not excluded, we take upperclassmen first as they have been exposed to the basics of this program in a physical education class.
 The class size is limited to 15 people as safety is our first priority and upperclassmen get first priority to taking the class.